-Phase 3 (HOPE-3) Clinical Trial: HOPE-3 is a Phase 3, multi-center, randomized, double-blind, placebo-controlled clinical trial comprised of two cohorts evaluating the safety and efficacy of deramiocel in participants with DMD and impaired skeletal muscle function who are on a stable regimen of systemic glucocorticoids.
-Non-ambulatory and ambulatory boys who meet eligibility criteria are randomly assigned to receive either deramiocel or placebo every 3 months for 4 doses during the first 12-months of the study.
-A primary safety and efficacy analysis will be performed for each individual cohort (referred to as Cohort A or Cohort B) at month 12, following 4 administrations of deramiocel or placebo.
-In November 2023, we announced completion of enrollment for Cohort A where 61 subjects were randomized to either deramiocel or placebo in a 1:1 ratio.
+Phase 3 (HOPE-3) Clinical Trial: HOPE-3 is a Phase 3, multi-center, randomized, double-blind, placebo-controlled clinical trial comprised of two cohorts evaluating the safety and efficacy of CAP-1002 in participants with DMD and impaired skeletal muscle function who are on a stable regimen of systemic glucocorticoids.
+Non-ambulatory and ambulatory boys who meet eligibility criteria are randomly assigned to receive either CAP-1002 or placebo every 3 months for 4 doses during the first 12-months of the study.
+Approximately 102 eligible study subjects will participate in this dual-cohort study.
+A primary safety and efficacy analysis will be performed for each individual cohort (referred to as Cohort A or Cohort B) at month 12, following 4 administrations of CAP-1002 or placebo.
+In November 2023, we announced completion of enrollment for Cohort A where 61 subjects were randomized to either CAP-1002 or placebo in a 1:1 ratio.
 In December 2023, we announced a positive outcome of the interim futility analysis for Cohort A of HOPE-3, which was reviewed by the Data Safety Monitoring Board ("DSMB").
 This resulted in a favorable recommendation to continue the HOPE-3 trial as planned.
 At this time, we expect to have topline data available from Cohort A in the fourth quarter of 2024 and this dataset is intended to support a Biologics License Application ("BLA") submission.
 Cohort A uses product manufactured at our Los Angeles facility.